-Date: 12 July 2023
+Date: 13 September 2023

-Subject Quarter 4 2022/23 Corporate Risk Register Update
+Subject Quarter 1 2023/24 Corporate Risk Register Update

-Purpose To present the Council's Corporate Risk Register for the end of Quarter 4 (1st January

-2023 to 31st March 2023).

-Author Head of People, Policy and Transformation

-Ward All

-Summary The Council's Corporate Risk Register monitors those risks that may prevent the Council from achieving its strategic priorities or delivering services to its communities and service users in Newport.
+- Purpose To present the Council's Corporate Risk Register for the end of Quarter 1 (1st April 2023 to 30th June 2023). - Author Head of People, Policy and Transformation - Ward All - Summary The Council's Corporate Risk Register monitors those risks that may prevent the Council from achieving its strategic priorities or delivering services to its communities and service users in Newport.

-At the end of Quarter 4, there were 14 risks recorded in the Corporate Risk Register that are considered to have a significant impact on the achievement of the Council's objectives and legal obligations.
+At the end of Quarter 1, there were 15 risks recorded in the Corporate Risk Register that are considered to have a significant impact on the achievement of the Council's objectives and legal obligations.

-Overall, there are 8 Severe risks (risk scores 15 to 25); 6 Major risks (risk scores 7 to 14); that are outlined in the report.
-In comparison to the Quarter 3 corporate risk register, two risks have decreased their risk score, and there has been no change with the remaining 12 risks.
-One risk was escalated from the Children's service area risk register and one risk deescalated from the corporate risk register to the Environment and Public Protection risk register.
+Overall, there are 9 Severe risks (risk scores 15 to 25); 6 Major risks (risk scores 7 to 14); that are outlined in the report.
+In comparison to the Quarter 4 corporate risk register, there was no change to the risk scores.
+One risk (Failure to achieve the completion of the annual Internal Audit plan) was escalated from the Finance service area risk register.